ulaval/modul/README.md

 npm install @ulaval/modul-components --save
 ```

-Then in you main.ts file, install the ModulComponentPlugin and the FrenchPlugin
+- In you main.ts file, install the ModulComponentPlugin and the FrenchPlugin

 ```typescript
 import { ModulComponentPlugin, FrenchPlugin } from '@ulaval/modul-components';